sstacey/appointment-planner/README.md

 # appointment-planner
-I completed this capstone project duing the Codecademy instentive program.
+I completed this capstone project during the Codecademy Pro intensive program.

 The project demonstrates my ability to build an app using React.